 Some quick background on the broadband bond; it was part of a $239 million borrowing package rolled out by Governor Janet Mills in June.
 The borrowing package covered everything from road replacement to renewable energy.
 One element of the package focused on economic development, including funding to the ConnectME Authority, the Department of Economic and Community Development (DECD), and the Maine Technology Institute.

-In June, lawmakers rejected the package because they felt $239 was too much and that it would be better if the package were broken up into separate bonds.
+In June, lawmakers rejected the package because they felt $239 million was too much and that it would be better if the package were broken up into separate bonds.
 In response, the governor paired the package down to $163 million and broke it into four separate bonds.
 The legislature was then called back for a special session on August 26th, to vote again on the proposals.
 They passed a $105 million transportation bond, but the others could not gain the two-thirds vote needed to pass the house and senate and go to the November ballot.

 Why is this bond important?